xdmnl/api-documentation/source/includes/_endpoints.md

 Replies to a conversation by sending a message and appending it to the conversation.

-If you want to send a reply with attached files, please check [how to send attachments](#send-attachments).
+If you want to send a reply with attached files, please check [how to send multipart request](#send-multipart-request).